-Conflicts are not conducive to development but can lead to over-exploitation of marginal lands and degradation of the environment.
+Conflicts are not conducive to development and can lead to over-exploitation of marginal lands and degradation of the environment.
 Conflicts and disputes inhibit investment in housing and food production, reinforce social exclusion and poverty, undermine long term planning, and distort prices of land and services.
-Any land dispute infringes on the security of tenure over land and is an unfortunate mishap in terms of the spirit of the national land policy and new land laws.
+Any land dispute infringes on the security of tenure over land in contradiction to the spirit of the national land policy and new land laws of Tanzania.
+Disputing forces in a democracy should have courts to hear grievancies.
 Recognising this fact, the Government of Tanzania has enacted the Lands Disputes Courts Act No. 2 of 2002 as an instrument to deal with all such issues.
-At the lower level, the new system of justice has established land councils and tribunals - village land councils, ward tribunals and District land and housing tribunals.
-Further the NLP has defined a set of fundamental principles for land administration machinery to follow, which in the eyes of many should do away with most conflicts and disputes when properly followed.
-However, old habits diehard and the approach used by land administrators, during operation vijiji and after, still linger on more that ten years after the acceptance of these national instruments.
+At the lower level, the new system of justice has established land councils and tribunals village land councils, ward tribunals and District land and housing tribunals.
+Further the NLP has defined a set of fundamental principles as a guideline for the land administration machinery to follow, which if carefully followed should do away with most conflicts and disputes.
+However, old habits diehard and the approach used by land administrators, during operation vijiji and after, still linger on more that ten years after the acceptance of these instruments.